 “It’s alright,” Atienna said, though she had reflexively curled her hands into fists.
 “Sefu is quite a heavy sleeper.”
 After a pause, she asked, “Are you alright…?”

-“Don’t know…” he murmured before the corner of his lips tugged upwards.
+“Don’t know…” he murmured.
 He slid the resistor back into his shirt.
 “Don’t know a lot.”

 “We all wish we could know everything, don’t we?”
 Atienna returned, staring out the mouth of the pocket.
 “Not knowing just means we have the capability of knowing—learning—more.”